One reason for this, of course, is because prayer has been an important part of my life in one form or another since I was young.

-Nevertheless, my early adventures in prayer lead me to make it a regular part of my daily practice, and, to be honest, I have often been surprised by how prayer works and how it often (although not always) brings me wisdom and comfort, even when I don’t completely understand it.
+Nevertheless, my early adventures in prayer lead me to make it a regular part of my daily practice.
+And, to be honest, I have often been surprised by how prayer works.
+It often (although not always) brings me wisdom and comfort, even when I don’t completely understand it.

 So what is prayer?
 And how is that it can be helpful or meaningful even when we don’t know what we are doing or aren’t sure if we believe in prayer?

 What Prayer is Not